Love Yoga Teachers

 When I’m not practicing barre (or any of the other classes at Love Yoga) you can find me adventuring and exploring with my boyfriend and our 3 dogs.

-After having 2 littles, I was searching for a safe, energetic, and inspiring space to step back into movement.
-I finally found a place I LOVE ;-)!
+After having 2 littles, Mand was searching for a safe, energetic, and inspiring space to step back into movement.
+She finally found a place she LOVEs ;-)!

-I have a Pilates background, but was looking to teach something slightly different, with sprinkles of Pilates movement.
-I quickly jumped into the Warrior Sculpt training to challenge myself and my body - it was more then I ever expected.
-I left feeling inspired and the need to spread that inspiration to others.
+Amanda (Mand) has a Pilates background, but was looking to teach something slightly different, with sprinkles of Pilates movement.
+She quickly jumped into the Warrior Sculpt training to challenge myself and my body - it was more than she ever expected.
+She left feeling inspired and the need to spread that inspiration to others.

-I hope to share my love of movement through fun music, laughter, and the occasional dance party!
+She hopes to share her love of movement through fun music, laughter, and the occasional dance party!
 Can’t wait to see you!